mr-m0nkey/Macaca/README.md

 As such, all projects will have a specialized GUI on the site and will have accessible APIs.
 I plan to make this a life long project and will make sure this project is always constantly updated.
 Each project featured on the website will also have a link to their respective repos so please feel free to star and send in PRs.

-This particular repo will be the gateway to access the APIs all other projects will expose (over HTTP)
+This repo will be the gateway to access the APIs all other projects will expose (over HTTP).
+As such the <a href = "https://github.com/mr-m0nkey/macaca-ui">user interface</a> will communicate with only this gateway.

 <h2>Projects</h2>